-The writing of orders and reasons for decision are prioritized such that termination and eviction orders are written first - and usually within a week of the hearing - followed by reserved decisions and then monetary orders.
+The remaining 3 percent of orders and reasons for decision were written within 90 days of the hearing date and all of them represent reserved decisions.
 Reserved decisions can sometimes take substantially longer to write if the decision is pending receipt of additional evidence from the parties or is of a particularly complex nature.